chef-boneyard/ec-metal/README.md

 * HARNESS_DIR - Where the chef repo should be and any extra ec-metal related files (example: $PWD)
 * ECM_CONFIG - Where the config from the last step is (example: $PWD/config.json)

 It's generally least surprising to put all these on the command line as NAME0=var0 ....
-NAMEn=varn bundle exec rake up
+NAMEn=varn rake up

-Note rake up will often fail on the `bundle exec chef-client --config $PWD/.chef/knife.rb -z -o ec-harness::private_chef_ha` command with little explanation.
+Note rake up will often fail on the `chef-client --config $PWD/.chef/knife.rb -z -o ec-harness::private_chef_ha` command with little explanation.
 You can run that command with the above env vars to try and pry deeper into the maw of the beast.

 ### Useful hacks
 Things I've found that help get around issues: